QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="400" src="images/LEGS.png">

-* Attach the sensor board to the power distribution board and support board using (**NEED TO CHECK SIZE**).
+* Attach the sensor board to the power distribution board and support board using 2 of the 15mm long M2.5 standoffs with M2.5 washers and nuts and M2.5 x 14mm screws.
 * Attach 8 of the 15mm long M2.5 standoffs to the bottom side of the 4 frame arms (this leaves space for battery).
-* Screw the power distribution board and support board to the standoffs on the the 4 frame arms using M2.5 x 15mm screws.
+* Screw the power distribution board and support board to the standoffs on the the 4 frame arms using M2.5 x 14mm screws.

 <img width="600" src="images/frame.png">